 The following figure illustrates a batch job that has two steps:

-We have now defined the term batch job.
-Let’s find out why we should implement our batch jobs by using Spring Batch.
+I have now defined the term batch job.
+Let's find out why you should implement your batch jobs by using Spring Batch.

 How Can Spring Batch Help Us?